cathei/BakingSheet/UnityProject/Packages/com.cathei.bakingsheet/README.md

 ```

 ## Using AssetPostProcessor to Automate Converting
 For Excel and CSV, you could set up `AssetPostProcessor` to automate converting process.
+Recommended practice is keeping both source .xlsx and .csv files alongside with destination .json files in your version control system.
+For Google Sheet, it is instead recommended to use custom `MenuItem` to convert into destination .json files that keeped in your version control.

 The below is example source code that triggers when `.xlsx` is changed, convert sheet into `.json` under `Assets/StreamingAssets/Excel`.
 You can customize this logic with your desired source and destination folder.
 ```csharp
 public class ExcelPostprocessor : AssetPostprocessor
 {